leooreina/arcade-frogger-game/README.md

 the screen.
 If you are able to collect them, you'll will score 4 points.
 - Every ten times you are able to collect a blue gem, a green gem will cross the screen.
 This rare gem (if collected) will give you 20 points.
+- Every twenty five times you are able to collect a blue gem, a orange gem will cross the screen.
+This very rare gem (if collected) will give you 100 points.
+- Every twenty six times you are able to collect a blue gem, a heart will cross the screen.
+This object (if collected) will give an extra life to you.